-However, work-based learning is often only the second choice while young learners and their parents prefer an academic path which is attributed with a higher value.

-This results in challenges for school-based career guidance which it confronted with difficulties when providing accurate information about labour market needs.
-Additionally, external factors (e.g., family, and social background) and internal factors (e.g., cognitive ability, aptitude, and self-esteem) influence the career choices of young people (OECD 2022a).
-Companies in Europe need skilled workers to secure economic growth and development.
+However, work-based learning is often seen as having lower value and academic paths are preferred by youth and their parents.
+This poses challenges to school-based career guidance which faces difficulties in providing accurate information about labour market needs.
+Furthermore, external factors (e.g. family and social background) as well as internal factors (e.g. cognitive ability, aptitude, and self-esteem) are intervening in career choices of young people.
+Companies in Europe needs skilled workers to secure economic growth and development.

-There are very well-paid, innovative, and safe jobs in the trades as well as in industry.
+There are very well-paid, innovative and safe jobs in the trades as well as in industry.
 A high quality of in-company training also leads to an improvement in attractiveness and acceptance.
 Often the only thing missing is the image or lack of transparency or public relations.
-Employers can face difficulties in finding suitable employees, while the potential employees have trouble obtaining information about available jobs, for example because they do not have access to networks of potential employers (CEDEFOP 2013).
+Employers might have difficulties in sourcing suitable employees, while low-qualified people experience special difficulties in getting information about available jobs, for example because they lack access to networks of potential employers.